lillekat/lillekat.github.io/contestscraper/readme.md

 # read me

-To use the contest-problem-to-markdown-list-generator you will need to install python as well as the libraries `BeautifulSoup` and `requests`.
+To use the contest-problem-to-markdown-list-generator you will need to install python as well as the libraries `BeautifulSoup4` and `requests`.

 ```
 pip3 install BeautifulSoup4